What is the title?

 What does the plot consist of?

-Who are the favorite characters in it?
+Who are the favorite characters so far?

-Any themes of music for this work?
+Any themes of music for the work?

 Strong point in story?